-When you are happy with your work, send it as an attachment to [email protected], or post three copies to The Psychologist at the Society’s office.
+When you are happy with your work, send it as an attachment to [email protected].
 To allow anonymous review, authors’ names and full contact details should not appear on the typescript, but should be presented on a separate page.

 What happens next?